Varying-Vagrant-Vagrants/custom-site-template-develop/README.md

 # VVV Custom site template (WP Core development)

-For when you just need to work on WordPress Core itself.
-Great for contributor days, Trac tickets, etc
+This site template is a great way to test the bleeding edge versions of WordPress, or contribute to development of WordPress core.
+Ideal for contributor days, Trac tickets, etc

-For general WP work such as theme building or plugin development, use the normal site template instead.
+For general WP work such as theme building or plugin development, use the normal custom site template instead.
+Only use this if you want the bleeding edge trunk version of WordPress.

 ## Overview